-who’s missing?: some prominent British (Land rover), and German (BMW, Volkswagen/Audi) brands, and the Kenya Revenue Authority.
-It’s interesting (and sad) to realise how much tax is paid on new cards – as some car companies chose to display both the regular price and duty free price (which the government, embassies, or national of other countries – Sudan, Uganda, Rwanda etc. pay for the same car)
+Who’s missing?: Some prominent British (Land Rover), and German (BMW, Volkswagen / Audi) brands, and the Kenya Revenue Authority.
+It’s interesting (and sad) to realise how much tax is paid on new cars – as some car companies chose to display both the regular price and duty-free price (which the government, embassies, or national of other countries – Sudan, Uganda, Rwanda etc. pay for the same car).

 Chevy Optra 1.9m

 Chrysler 300C 7 million (only 4.1 million duty-free)

 Mercedes E class 6.4 million [EUR 70k] (only 3.7 million duty free) [EUR 41k]

 New Pajero 6.1m , older model Pajero 3.3 million,

 Toyota Land Cruiser VX 9.7m (5.8m duty-free), Land Cruiser Prado 5.2m (3.2 DF)